martinsteel/martinsteel.github.io/_posts/2015-05-18-using-ninject-with-mvc6.md

     // Any repository will do here it's just to find the correct DLL. kernel.Bind(k => k.FromAssemblyContaining<FakeRepo>()
         .SelectAllClasses()
-        // You can list multiple types here if you need to look in more than one namespace .InNamespaceOf(typeof(FakeRepo))
+        // List multiple types here to look in more than one namespace .InNamespaceOf(typeof(FakeRepo))
         .BindDefaultInterfaces()
         .Configure(c => c.InRequestScope()));